Is Nursing For You?

 • Science: 2-4 years (chemistry and biology are both required courses in college-based nursing curriculums; if you have a chance to take anatomy and physiology in high school, do it!)

-• Social studies: 3-4 years (psychology is essential; sociology, history, government, and economics are recommended to prepare for the general education requirements of most colleges and universities)
+• Social Studies: 3-4 years (psychology is essential; sociology, history, government, and economics are recommended)

-• Foreign language – 2 years (as the cultural mix of society changes, language skills such as Spanish are becoming more critical in the nursing profession);
+• Foreign Language: 2 years (language skills such as Spanish are becoming more critical in the nursing profession)

 • English Composition – 2 semesters